Federated Learning in Non-IID Settings Aided by Differentially Private Synthetic Data

-Recall that the drift of local model updates is caused by differences between local class distributions; in the most severe case, clients' local data may be missing (different) classes.
-One approach to addressing this issue is by personalizing local training via meta-learning and multi-task learning \cite{personalized,exploiting,debiasing}.
-An alternative set of methods relies on domain generalization, a technique which aims to improve generalization ability of models by training them on data from multiple source domains.
+A set of methods complementary to the techniques in Section~\ref{HeterogeneousFL} relies on domain generalization, a method which aims to improve generalization ability of models by training them on data from multiple source domains.
 Such techniques include FedDG \cite{feddg}, a method that allows each client to transfer its amplitude spectrum, decomposed from raw data, to a bank at the server.
 The server shares the collected amplitude spectrum with all clients, enabling them to synthesize new distribution via interpolation and helping improve local training.
 However, FedDG is unable to enrich class diversity since the phase spectrum is not shared due to privacy concerns.
 Another study, \cite{hao2021towards}, employs zero-shot data augmentation and relies on the statistics of the batch normalization (BN) layers to reduce the variance of test accuracy.
-FedMix \cite{fedmix} presents a framework for sharing clients' averaged local data via the Mixup \cite{mixup} method; privacy of clients in FedMix may still be compromised since the only effort to protect it is based on averaging raw data.
+FedMix \cite{fedmix} presents a framework for sharing clients' averaged local data via Mixup \cite{mixup}; privacy of clients in FedMix may still be compromised since the only effort to protect it is based on averaging raw data.
 FedDA \cite{fedda} utilizes the attention mechanism \cite{vaswani2017attention} to enable the server to aggregate local per-label knowledge and create global per-label knowledge, ultimately enabling data augmentation via conditional variational autoencoder \cite{cvae}.
 However, aggregation of per-label knowledge in highly non-iid setting (e.g., only a few classes are present in the local dataset) presents the same challenge: local per-label knowledge is drifting from the expectation of the global per-label knowledge.
 FedDPMS aims to address this problem by matching pairs of client and generating complementary data using shared mean of latent representations.